 Once you have used a cloud storage service, you are most likely going to be faced with its different types: block-, file- and object storage.
 These types determine how data is stored and used.
 We are going to explain in depth, one of the most commonly used storage types – object storage.Continue reading →

 Here at CloudBerry Lab we always strive to stay up-to-date with the industry's latest developments.
 With that in mind, we've decided to bring the support for Wasabi cloud storage across our product line-up.
 If you've been following our blog lately, you know that it's already supported in CloudBerry Backup, Explorer, and Drive.
-Today we conclude the implementation of the novelty by bringing it to CloudBerry Backup 2.0.2 for macOS & Linux.
+Today we conclude the implementation of the novelty by bringing it to CloudBerry Backup 2.0.2 for Mac cloud backup and Linux cloud backup.
 Continue reading →

 CloudBerry Backup 5.4 features a number of new long-awaited improvements.
 Among them is highly-requested support for Google lifecycle policy.
 Back in December we brought this feature to CloudBerry Explorer, and now are happy to announce that this functionality is making its way to our flagship backup product.
 Read on to learn how to utilize the new feature.
 Continue reading →